alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Alyssa Solen → AI Foundations → Origin | Continuum

-When repeated language preserves that source-line, repetition can function as reference, recognition, or preservation.
+When repeated language preserves that source-line, repetition can function as reference, recognition, preservation, or amplification.

 When repeated language removes that source-line, repetition may become source-detached reuse, imitation, derivative-risk, public obscurity, or Collective / ALL Invocation depending on context.